 Kings Canyon National Park

 Kings Canyon National Park is well known for its never-ending valleys, distinctive rocks, and towering trees located near Sequoia National Park.
+Visiting here is one of the best things to do in California.

 A popular thing to do in the Southern Sierra Nevada mountain range is to take a car and take in the stunning views at your own pace.
 I promise you won’t be disappointed by the rivers, gorges, and canyons.
 Don’t even bother bringing water – you’ll be able to fill up your bottles at the fresh ice-cold streams.